tbeason/tbeason.github.io/_assets/sections/research.md

 ~~~

-@@font-weight-bold,mb-0 Consumption, Dividends, Labor Income, and Risk Premia @@
+@@font-weight-bold,mb-0 Cash Flows in Equilibrium Asset Pricing Models @@
 @@mb-0 _Job Market Paper_ Draft coming soon.@@
-I provide a modification to the cash flow process which makes any discrete time representative agent consumption-based asset pricing model simultaneously consistent with a number of stylized facts about aggregate labor income growth, labor's share of consumption, and growth rates in stock market dividends.
-The modification is parsimonious in that it adds only 4 parameters which are directly tied to observable features of the labor share.
-When applied to existing leading asset pricing models, the modified models continue to match the commonly-targeted macroeconomic moments, but also reproduce the term structures of growth rate volatility, and of risk premia, and provide a partial explanation of recent evidence regarding asymmetric dependence between consumption and dividend growth rates.
+I propose a way to model the cash flows in consumption-based asset pricing models that allows cash flows to have dynamic properties distinct from that of consumption.
+The method models dividends as the residual piece of consumption following labor income.
+The modification is parsimonious in that it adds only 4 parameters, it relies on observable economic moments as opposed to unobservable latent state variables, and it is economically motivated.
+When embedded into existing asset pricing models, the models are able to reproduce a number of salient facts about macroeconomic series, including the term structures of growth rate volatility and co-movement.
+The approach provides richer asset pricing dynamics  and also sheds light on the role that non-financial wealth plays in the pricing of financial assets.